 A telepresence system is characterised by a set of functions, devices and network elements that are able to capture, deliver, manage and render multiple high quality interactive audio and video signals in a Telepresence conference.
 An appropriate number of devices (e.g. cameras, screens, loudspeakers, microphones, codecs, MCUs, PCs) and environmental characteristics are used to establish Telepresence.
 Such functions, elements and characteristics are described in [ITU-T H.420].
 In order to support a telepresence experience, information related to the functions and characteristics must be negotiated and transmitted between the network elements.

-This Recommendation utilises the CLUE framework [IETF CLUE FW] to signal information related to multiple media captures in order that the network elements may provide a telepresence experience.
+[ITU-T H.TPS-AV] defines telepresence system parameters.
+These parameter may or may not be signalled.
+If signalled they may be signalled via various means.
+Many of the parameters may be signalled through the use of the CLUE framework [IETF CLUE FW] in order that the network elements may provide a telepresence experience.
+This Recommendation defines how CLUE signalled is supported by H.323 systems.
 Furthermore, additional information is provided by native [ITU-T H.245] signalling that provides further additional enhancements.

-{Editor’s note: The above statement is a placeholder.
-There needs to be further investigation how the additional elements from H.TPS-AV are supported.}

 A H.323 telepresence session follows the same basic call signalling procedures as outlined in clause 8/[ITU-T H.323] but with some additional behaviour to negotiate the use of CLUE signalling and to link the CLUE information to H.245 capabilities.
 These aspects are briefly outlined in the clauses below.

 …